Lurk/ac2023/readme.md

 Easy.

 TBH I did not expected it to be easy.
 But it was.

+## Day 15

+514025